SeongJong-Yoo/structure-from-sherds/README.md

 ## Bug Report
 Please raise an issue on Github for issues related to this code.
-If you have any questions related about the code feel free to send an email to here (yoosj@kist.re.kr).
+If you have any questions related about the code feel free to send an email to here (yoosj@umd.edu).